 - Large US portfolio of copper development projects: The combined Company will hold a significant growth pipeline of four US-based assets, including: - (i) 100% owned Contact Copper project, a pre-feasibility stage copper oxide project located on private lands in Nevada; - (ii) 100% controlled resource-stage Pyramid project located in Alaska, which was the subject of an updated resource estimate in January 2018; - (iii) 100% controlled prospective San Diego Bay project, a high-priority exploration copper-gold asset in Alaska; and - (iv) Redhawk's Copper Creek project in Arizona, for which a Preliminary Economic Assessment ("PEA") was completed in October 2013.
-Copper Creek has been the subject of over \$80 million in historic expenditures, with over 200,000 meters of drilling completed by Redhawk and other previous owners; its stage of development is complementary to CopperBank's existing suite of assets. - Located in a Tier 1 mining-friendly jurisdiction: The Copper Creek copper-molybdenum project consists of approximately 16 square miles of contiguous patented and unpatented mining claims and state prospecting permits, located near San Manuel, Arizona, about 110km north-east of Tucson and proximal to existing significant mining projects in the region, including Freeport-McMoRan's Miami, Morenci and Safford projects, Rio Tinto's Resolution project, Capstone's Pinto Valley project and Hudbay's Rosemont project.
-The Company's combined post-Transaction asset base will be located in Alaska, Nevada and Arizona, within supportive communities in mining friendly jurisdictions with a long-standing history of mining. - Pipeline of growth assets with prospective exploration potential: Redhawk's Copper Creek project, along with CopperBank's existing Pyramid and Contact copper projects and San Diego Bay copper-gold project, all possess untested exploration upside to further add to existing resources while presenting additional opportunities for optimization. - Premier copper optionality company: The business combination will create a leading copper focused explorer and developer during a time of encouraging supply and demand fundamentals.
+Copper Creek has been the subject of over \$80 million in historic expenditures, with over 200,000 meters of drilling completed by Redhawk and other previous owners; its stage of development is complementary to CopperBank's existing suite of assets. - (v) In connection with closing of the Transaction, Mr. Steve Bastable, a former director of Redhawk, was appointed a director of CopperBank and will provide continuity to Redhawk shareholders and allow for a smooth integration of the Copper Creek project into CopperBank's suite of assets. - Located in a Tier 1 mining-friendly jurisdiction: The Copper Creek copper-molybdenum project consists of approximately 16 square miles of contiguous patented and unpatented mining claims and state prospecting permits, located near San Manuel, Arizona, about 110km north-east of Tucson and proximal to existing significant mining projects in the region, including Freeport-McMoRan's Miami, Morenci and Safford projects, Rio Tinto's Resolution project, Capstone's Pinto Valley project and Hudbay's Rosemont project.
+The Company's combined post-Transaction asset base will be located in Alaska, Nevada and Arizona, within supportive communities in mining friendly jurisdictions with a long-standing history of mining. - Pipeline of growth assets with prospective exploration potential: Redhawk's Copper Creek project, along with CopperBank's existing Pyramid and Contact copper projects and San Diego Bay copper-gold project, all possess untested exploration upside to further add to existing resources while presenting additional opportunities for optimization. - Premier copper optionality company: The business combination will create a leading copper focused explorer and developer during a time of encouraging supply and demand fundamentals. - In-state development and capital markets experience: Senior management of CopperBank have a proven track record of systematically advancing projects through the development phase, inclusive of permitting, and possess considerable capital markets experience.

-- In-state development and capital markets experience: Senior management of CopperBank have a proven track record of systematically advancing projects through the development phase, inclusive of permitting, and possess considerable capital markets experience. - Strategic platform for further consolidation: The Transaction results in a strengthened platform to continue to evaluate and consolidate additional prospective, domestic copper projects and other energy metals assets in the United States and elsewhere in the Americas. - Significant copper resources: In addition to the estimated mineral resources on CopperBank's current properties, the Copper Creek project hosts historic mineral resources, including estimated Measured & Indicated resources of approximately 4.4 billion pounds of copper (a total of 501.2 million tons at 0.44% copper, consisting of Measured resources of 45.5 million tons at 0.72% copper, and Indicated resources of 456.7 million tons at 0.42% copper) plus additional Inferred resources of approximately 3.3 billion pounds of copper (481.3 million tons at 0.34% copper).
-Page 3 For additional information on the foregoing historical mineral resource estimate, including cautions for the reader, see below detail note.
+- Strategic platform for further consolidation: The Transaction results in a strengthened platform to continue to evaluate and consolidate additional prospective, domestic copper projects and other energy metals assets in the United States and elsewhere in the Americas. - Significant copper resources: In addition to the estimated mineral resources on CopperBank's current properties, the Copper Creek project hosts historic mineral resources, including estimated Measured & Indicated resources of approximately 4.4 billion pounds of copper (a total of 501.2 million tons at 0.44% copper, consisting of Measured resources of 45.5 million tons at 0.72% copper, and Indicated resources of 456.7 million tons at 0.42% copper) plus additional Inferred resources of approximately 3.3 billion pounds of copper (481.3 million tons at 0.34% copper).
+For additional information on the foregoing historical mineral resource estimate, including cautions for the reader, see below detail note.